RegestaItalia/trm-docs/server/setup.md

 ##### Option B - Firefox

 1. Use Firefox to go to [https://trmregistry.com](https://trmregistry.com)
-2. Click on the lock icon and then "More Information ..." and there "View Certificate"
+2. Select the lock icon, then "More Information..." and "View Certificate"
-3. Switch to the Details Tab, choose the first certificate of the hierarchy and click Export
+3. Switch to the Details tab, choose the first certificate in the hierarchy, and select "Export"
 4. Do the same for the next certificate in the hierarchy

 ##### Option C - Safari

 1. Use Safari to go to [https://trmregistry.com](https://trmregistry.com)
-2. Click on the lock icon and then "View Certificate"
+2. Select the lock icon and then "View Certificate"
 3. In the certificate hierarchy, select the root certificate
 4. Holding down the Option key (⌥), drag the large certificate icon into a text editor
 5. Save the document as a `.PEM` file